mobidata-bw/x2gbfs/README.md

 For details, see the [mapping documentation](./docs/mappings/ixsi_gbfs_2.3_mapping.md).

+### Cambio

+Cambio provides publicly available static feeds for the cities they provide their service in.
+Currently, only `cambio_aachen` is available.
+To extend `x2gbfs` for other cambio cities, copy the config/cambio_aachen config and adapt accordingly.

+Note that the pricing plans don't reflect the various available tarifs.

+Note also, that Cambio asks users to only request their information once per 24 hours.

+For details, see the [mapping documentation](./docs/mappings/cambio_gbfs_2.3_mapping.md).

 ### VOI (Raumobil)

 To generate the voi raumobil GBFS feed, you need to provide the following environment variables: